Despite the devastation wildfires can cause, they are necessary and natural to the environment, as Liz Toohey-Wiese has learned.

 That series carried forward to this summer.
 She wanted to come to a place in B.C. that had been more affected by wildfires than the coast, and to be able to visit places wildfires had passed through in past years to see how the landscape was renewing itself.

-While driving down Highway 97 to visit the Falkland fire, a wildfire that had come through in 2003, she saw a blank billboard.
+While driving down Highway 97 to visit the Falkland fire, a wildfire that had blazed through in 2003, she saw a blank billboard.

 Now, one of her paintings has been blown up to be 20 feet long, with the slogan “Come Back Soon!” emblazoned on a fire burning underneath it.